 Highlight ~ This campus view inspired by Al, pictured the old school building, the Barbieri Student Center and the Chapel of the Three Companions with students enjoying a break between classes.

-"CLASSMATES AT COLLEGE HALL (GONZAGA UNIVERSITY)" (THE NORTH SIDE, SPOKANE, WA • JUNE 2013 • ACRYLIC ON CANVAS • 8X10-INCH)
+"SUNDAY MORNING AT SAINT AL'S (GONZAGA UNIVERSITY)" (THE NORTH SIDE, SPOKANE, WA • FEBRUARY 1997 • ACRYLIC ON CANVAS • 8X10-INCH)

-THE NORTH SIDE'S PUBLIC PLACES (BELOVED SMALL BUSINESSES, NORTH SIDE SCHOOLS AND CHURCHES)
+THE NORTH SIDE'S PUBLIC PLACES ~ (BELOVED SMALL BUSINESSES, NORTH SIDE SCHOOLS AND CHURCHES)